antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - Energy: +4 Mana per point
 - Armor: +5 Defense per point
 - Vitality: +5.5 Life per point
+- Intelligence (damage increase depends on the skill)

 ## Offensive Stats

 ### (Attack) Damage

-The amount of Attack Damage you deal with Attack or Hybrid Skills when you hit an enemy (per weapon).
+The amount of Attack Damage you deal with Physical Attack or Hybrid Skills when you hit an enemy (per weapon).
 This value includes all Additive Damage stats as well as Enhanced Damage.

 ### Attack Rating
-The chance of hitting an enemies with an Attack or Hybrid Skill.
+The chance of hitting an enemies with a Physical Attack or Hybrid Skill.
 The tooltip shows the percentage chance to hit your last enemy.

 <!--- TODO:
 {: .label .label-red }